rafayopen/perftest/README.md

 build the docker image (if needed) and run it out of the local docker repo with default arguments.
 You can modify the arguments in the Makefile, or use a variant of its `docker run` invocation directly from the shell.
 You'll see similar output as above.

+In addition to command line arguments, the docker version can also read the following environment variables to control application behavior.
+They are documented below under Configure the Workload.

 A recent version of `perftest` is available in the DockerHub and Rafay registries as noted below.
 You can fetch it from public DockerHub to your local system via `docker pull rafaysystems/perftest`